wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 Once you get used to a tiling window manager, you'll never want to go back.
 I've tried a few and, to me, i3 is easily the standout.

 Install in dom0 with `sudo qubes-dom0-update i3 i3-settings-qubes`.
-The second package there is a custom configuration suite.
-It makes a whole lot of useful little adjustments.
+That second package sets a bunch of nice, Qubes-specific default settings for i3.
 You want it.

 Once i3 is installed, log out, then log in with i3.
-This will prompt you to create a config; follow the configuration wizard and you'll be set.
-You probably want to use Win as your modifier key since other apps generally leave Win chords for the window manager, whereas lots of apps have custom Alt chords.
+This will prompt you to create a config, which mostly involves picking a modifier key.
+You probably want to use Win rather than Alt: lots of apps have their own Alt chords, but they tend to leave Win chords to the window manager.

 ### Key bindings

 i3 _almost_ comes with Vim keybindings, but they do something weird: they wanted to use `h` to mean "horizontal split", so they moved the movement keys from `hjkl` to `jkl;`.
-I do not like this, to put it mildly.
+I do not like this.
 I suggest shifting all five of these keys back over to the left: first, map horizontal split to `g` instead of `h`, then shift the movement keys back to where they belong.

 To do this, open dom0's `~/.config/i3/config` file.
 Here are the sections you'll want to make changes in: